beautiful-women-georgia.jpg

 The general age of consent is 16 years (Art.
 140).

-Key Provisions & Punishments
+Key Provisions

 Historical Context

-Regional Comparison Table
+Regional Comparison

-Laws can change; verify before travel or relationships.
+Laws can change; always verify before travel.

-Insider & Academic Commentary
+Insider Commentary

-“In Tbilisi, consent laws are enforced, but stigma can silence victims in rural regions.” — NGO legal adviser
+“In Tbilisi, consent laws are enforced, but stigma can silence victims in rural regions.” — NGO adviser

 “The code is progressive on paper; cultural conservatism still shapes application.” — Criminology lecturer, TSU